egmontmika/egmontmika.com/content/blog/reconsidering_church.md

 No matter, whether following a more traditional hierarchical or a more democratic system, institutional churches easily fall into the trap of worldly management and business behavior.

-Therefore, let us from time to time consider the original assignment and, whenever there is an opportunity, take the chance to start all over again.
+Therefore, let us from time to time consider the original assignment and, whenever there is an opportunity, take the chance to break out of a misguiding system.

-And do it better.
+And start all over again.